 - Hold a New Hampshire Beginning Educator or Experienced Educator License.
 Please visit the NHDOE Knowledge Base for more information on this option.

 The Praxis Core Academic Skills test is administered electronically by Educational Testing Services at various locations throughout the country.
-To learn more about where the Praxis Core is administered, visit the ETS Website or the F.A.Q.
+It can also be scheduled to be taken at home (click here for home testing information).
+To learn more about where the Praxis Core is administered, visit the ETS Website.
 Scores must be sent to Plymouth State University.
-To register, please visit the E.T.S. website.
+To register to take the test, please visit the ETS website.

 ETS provides accommodations for Test Takers with Disabilities or Health-Related Needs.
 Please visit ETS to learn more.

 Praxis Core retake policy: ” To retake a test, you must wait at least 28 days after your previous test date.
 For example, if you take a test on the first of the month, you cannot take it again until the 29th day of the month.
 This applies even if you canceled your scores on your previous test.
 Failure to follow this policy will result in the cancellation of scores from your retest.
 For the full retake policy, see The Praxis® Tests Information Bulletin (PDF).

 Praxis Core: Test Waiver (AKA Test Evaluation Request)

 To use scores from other exams, candidates must create a New Hampshire Educator Information Systems (EIS) account and submit the scores online.

 Visit the NH DOE credentialing help desk and follow the directions for submitting a test evaluation request.
 Most students will start at step 1.
 Video explanation for creating the EIS account and submitting SAT, GRE or ACT scores.
 The NH DOE will confirm or deny your request.
 If the test evaluation is approved, please it send to the Holmes Center.